juceliofloresta/juceliofloresta/README.md

 ### Hi there, I'm Jucelio.

-- A curious Software Developer.
+- A enthusiast Software Developer.
-- A Pixel Art enthusiast.
+- A Pixel Art curious.
 - A Design passionate.

 Writing something into [jucelio.com](https://jucelio.com).